60-second summary

 Your life insurance premiums may be higher if you have a mental health condition, depending on how severe your symptoms are or have been in the past.
 Insurance providers assess risk to see how likely you are to make a claim.
 The more likely it is, the higher your premiums are likely to be.

-For example, if you’ve recently been hospitalised because of your mental health, life insurance providers may assume you’re a greater risk than someone who suffered a less serious condition many years ago, and you might be offered a more expensive premium.
+For example, if you’ve recently been hospitalised because of your mental health, life insurance providers may assume you’re a greater risk than someone who suffered a less serious condition many years ago.
+That means you might be offered a more expensive premium.

-Your insurance provider also has the right to charge you more if they can prove that you’re a greater risk to insure, based on relevant and reliable information.
+Your insurance provider has the right to charge you more if they can prove that you’re a greater risk to insure, based on relevant, reliable and reasonable information.
 But you absolutely have the right to be treated fairly.

 Is a mental health condition considered a pre-existing medical condition?